RuimingShen/HotelSystem/README.md

-# HotelSystem
+# Hotel Reservation System
-A C++ GUI application in reservation for a hotel, done in qt.
+A C++ GUI application in reservation for a hotel, implemented in qt.
 To run the program, install Qt creator first and create a project with Qt widgets Application, build system cmake, Kit Qt 6.7.0 MinGW 64-bit.
 The program should then properly configured.
 Copy all the things besides README to this file and then Click on Run to run the project.
 If you